webexpress-framework/WebExpress/doc/development_guide.md

 | .xml  | XML file
 | .zip  | ZIP archive

 If an asset appears multiple times, the last occurrence is used.
 This ensures that the desired version of the asset is used.
 All assets are placed under the "assets" path, which is located within the main directory of the application.
 This facilitates the organization and access to the necessary resources.
 It is important to note that the size of embedded resources increases the size of the plugin, which can lead to longer load times and higher memory consumption.
 Therefore, large files should not be delivered as embedded resources.
+Below is a UML diagram that highlights the architecture of the `AssetManager` and its management of `Assets`:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗